YvetteAyachab/Yvette_Anamle_Data_Analyst/README.md

 System Outputs – Logs and files for internal processing.

 Report Date Field – Used to sort and group final reports.

+# Deliverables
+A comprehensive report covering methodology, insights, and strategic recommendations.

+Visual dashboards to explore service requests by type, department, and area.
+Include filters and drilldowns for dynamic analysis.

+Map-based view of service request density across neighborhoods.
+Highlights regional hotspots and supports field team deployment.

+Charts showing service request trends over months, quarters, or seasons.
+Reveals patterns like seasonal spikes or long-term growth.

+A quick-reference page listing key performance indicators from the data.
+Ideal for executive briefings and progress tracking

+Overview of encryption, access control, and compliance measures used.
+Ensures privacy and responsible handling of service data.

+Detailed workflow of how raw data is collected, cleaned, and stored.
+Includes architecture diagrams and toolchain explanations.

+Step-by-step actions to put insights into practice.
+Includes owners, timelines, and estimated resource needs.

+# Reference

+AWS Academy.
+(2022).
+AWS Academy Cloud Foundations.
+Retrieved from AWS Academy: https://awsacademy.instructure.com/courses/106917/modules

+City of Vancouver.
+(2025).
+Business licences [Dataset].
+Open Data Portal.
+Retrieved February 21, 2025, from https://opendata.vancouver.ca/explore/dataset/business-licences/information/